veysiadn/IgHEtherCATImplementation/README.md

 This repository contains installation of RT_PREEMPT patch on Ubuntu 20.04.4 LTS ; kernel 5.9.1 and IgH EtherCAT Master stack.
 If you want to install with different kernel, installation steps are same, you just have to download your desired kernel sources from [Linux Kernel Sources](https://mirrors.edge.kernel.org/pub/linux/kernel/) and [RT_PREEMPT Patch Sources](https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/).
 Hope this repository will save time for you.

-## Before starting to build, run these commands to get required libraries for building/installation.
+## Before starting to build, make sure that Safe Boot option is disabled in your BIOS settings and run commands below to get required libraries for building/installation.
 ```
 sudo apt-get update
 ```